How to Make Beeswax Wraps Cheaply & Easily

 What To Do When Your Wrap Stops Folding

-When your beeswax food wrap stops losing the ability to fold, simply wash and re-wax it in the same manner as above.
+When your beeswax food wrap stops losing the ability to fold, there’s no need to bin it.
+Simply wash and re-wax it in the same manner as above, and you’re ready to go again.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.